kisoo-han/cubrid-manager-server/docs/api/userverify.md

 # userverify

-Check whether or not an user is valid.
+Check whether or not a user is valid.

-## Request Json Syntax
+## Request JSON Syntax

 | **Key** | **Description** |
 | --- | --- |